ioggstream/python-course/sparql-101/01-knowledge.md

 ----

-We can connect the two graphs together: this can be done using existing cross-references between Dbpedia and Wikidata, or using our own knowledge.
+We can use further knowledge - using exisiting cross-references between Dbpedia and Wikidata, or using our own knowledge - to connect the two graphs together.

 ```mermaid
 graph LR